exploratory-io/book/analytics/pca.md

   * Variable Columns - Set of numeric columns to convert into principal components.

+## Analytics Properties
+  * Data Preprocessing
+    * Sample Data Size - Number of rows to sample before clustering them.
+    * Random Seed - Seed used to generate random numbers.
+Specify this value to always reproduce the same result.
+    * Normalize Variable Columns - Whether to normalize Variable Columns before running the analysis.

 ## How to Use This Feature
 1. Click Analytics View tab.
 2. If necessary, click "+" button on the left of existing Analytics tabs, to create a new Analytics.